i'm j en

 MAMA BEAR.
 EMOTIONAL SIDEKICK.
 LOVES RED WINE + AQUAMAN.
 SOMETIMES LONELY.
 TOO COMPLEX TO SETTLE FOR HAPPY.
 A THOUSAND FEELINGS BEHIND THE SMILE.

 That’s me in a nutshell.
-I’m also silly, paradoxical, and often find myself in awkward conversations…that I’ve started…because it’s a blessingcurse of mine.
+I’m also silly, paradoxical, and often find myself in awkward conversations…that I’ve started…because it’s a

 I started GOING THERE, THE PODCAST out of the sheer desire to help people feel less alone (including myself).